 Three to six months after surgery

-This phase of your recovery is all about you getting back to full strength and the pace needs to be set by you.
-By this point your physiotherapy exercises should have given you total use of your knee with the full range of movement, but there may still be some pain that you need to manage.
+This phase of your recovery is about you getting back to full strength - the pace needs to be set by you.
+By this point your physiotherapy exercises should have improved the use of your knee with a good range of movement, but there may still be some pain that you need to manage.

 The risks of returning too soon

-To find out more call us on 0808 101 0337 or make an online enquiry.
+To find out more about how our Sports Injuries Clinics can help you, call us on 0808 101 0337 or make an online enquiry.